Kabba24ai/dashboard/INTEGRATION.md

 # Integration Guide

-Complete guide for integrating the TaskMaster Pro Dashboard with your existing systems, APIs, and backend services.
+Complete guide for integrating the TaskMaster Pro Dashboard v2.0 with Reports Section with your existing systems, APIs, and backend services.

 ## 🔌 API Integration